withrobot/Biscuit/Product(English)/README.md

 ## Tutorials and References
 * Arduino IDE installation and board configuration: (https://youtu.be/6LCguMKGgyY)
-* How to install the driver for BiscuitTM on Windows 7: (https://youtu.be/whfFNCH7KTk)
+* How to install the driver for Biscuit™ on Windows 7: (https://youtu.be/whfFNCH7KTk)
 * Library installation using the Library Manager: (https://youtu.be/Scuj9SRVPwY)
 * Manual installation of libraries: (https://youtu.be/OV9ARozB2uk)
 * Description of the 9-axis absolute orientation sensor - BNO055: (https://www.bosch-sensortec.com/bst/products/all_products/bno055)